 18.5.
 Data compilation

-The HICP country-group indices for the euro area, EU and EEA, as well as special aggregates are calculated by Eurostat using the HICP provided by the countries.
-The computation consists of three main steps:
+The country-group indices for the euro area, EU and EEA, as well as special aggregates are calculated by Eurostat using the HICP data provided by the countries.
+The computation consists of two main steps:

-3. The price change of the country group since December of the previous year is chain-linked to the index of December of the previous year in order to provide a series with a common reference period.
+The resulting indices are chain-linked to the index of December (y-1) in order to provide a long term series with a common reference period.

-The euro area index is compiled as a weighted average of the Member States whose currency is euro.
+The euro area index is compiled as a weighted average of the Member States' indices whose currency is the euro.
 The country weights are derived from National Accounts data for the HFMCE expressed in euros.
-The index is computed as an annual chain index allowing for country weights to change each year and for adding new Member States as they join the euro area.
-For the EU and EEA HICP aggregates, the euro area is treated as a single entity to which data for the other countries is then added (the weights are derived from National Accounts data, converted into purchasing power standards).
-Note that for any mid-year EU enlargement, chain-linking was also added to the entry month to maintain the correct country coverage for both the EU and EEA aggregates.
+The index is computed as an annual chain index allowing for country weights to change each year and for adding new Member States as they join the euro area (e.g. Bulgaria from 1 January).
+For the EU and EEA HICP indices, the euro area is treated as a single entity to which data for the other countries is then added (the weights are derived from National Accounts data, converted into purchasing power standards) and measured in per thousand.
+Note that for any mid-year changes in the composition, chain-linking was also added to the specific month to maintain the correct country coverage for both the EU and EEA aggregates.

 18.6.
 Adjustment